 Futurism as a Modernist Movement

-Futurism as a modernist movement was born on 1908 when Filippo Tommaso Marinetti wrote his Manifesto of Futurism and published it as a part of his book of poems in 1909.
+Futurism as a modernist movement was born in 1908 when Filippo Tommaso Marinetti wrote his Manifesto of Futurism and published it as a part of his book of poems in 1909.
 Later it was featured in an Italian newspaper Gazzetta dell’Emilia and then in French Le Figaro.
-His aim was to produce the shock of the new (as Cubism had done previously).
+His aim was to produce the shock of something new (as Cubism had done previously).
 However, whereas such provocation had previously been limited to museums or books, Marinetti wanted to extend it to social and political life.

 In March 1915, the so-called Second Wave Futurists, such as Giacomo Balla and Fortunato Depero, launched the manifesto The Futurist Reconstruction of the Universe.

 Futurism proposed the concept of art-action and, from its very beginning, it had a strong performative quality.
 Through the primacy of speed and dynamics, the representation of objects in movement became paramount.